What was the main type of warfare seen at Gettysburg?

 What type of terrain did the Confederate Army face when attacking the Union positions?

-Which Union corps was engaged on the first day of battle?
+What happened on the first day of battle?

 What was the primary goal of Pickett’s Charge?